-67. This clause permits the Attorney-General to arrange for the service of a process relating to a proceeding before, or an investigation conducted by, the Tribunal, if so requested by the Tribunal.
-However, the Attorney-General must no comply with the request if, in his or her opinion, it would prejudice Australia's sovereignty, security or national interest, or there are exceptional circumstances justifying non-compliance.
+71. This clause permits the Attorney-General to arrange for the service of a process relating to a proceeding before, or an investigation conducted by, a Tribunal, if so requested by the Tribunal.
+However, the Attorney-General must not comply with the request if, in his or her opinion, it would prejudice Australia's sovereignty, security or national interest, or there are special circumstances justifying non-compliance.

-PART 5 - SITTINGS OF THE TRIBUNAL IN AUSTRALIA
+PART 5 - SITTINGS OF A TRIBUNAL IN AUSTRALIA